The best ways to relieve stress naturally

 Your Mind needs the B vitamins, such as B6 which is important for nerve function as well.
 You need the proteins and carbs to make neural transmitters such as serotonin.

-So if your serotonin production is deficient, you are likely to feel more stressed even suffer from anxiety and depression.
+So if your serotonin production is deficient, you are likely to feel more stressed and even suffer from anxiety and depression.

 Little things will stress you because your nerves are just not communicating well all due to nutrient deficiency.